 Work Package 4: Conclusions and recommendations.
 Provide practical recommendations for action by CMS and by Parties that could be implemented to help the conservation of migratory species in the face of rapidly changing climatic conditions.

 At the point this document was being finalised (May 2023), a draft report of the first work package was available and some key findings are provided below.
-The results of the contract will be made available to the Sessional Committee meeting through four information documents:
+The results of the contract will be made available to the Sessional Committee meeting through five information documents:

+UNEP/CMS/COP14/Inf 30.4.1: Climate Change and Migratory Species: a review of impacts, conservation actions, ecosystem services and indicators – it is aimed that this will become a summary for policy makers

 UNEP/CMS/ScC-SC6/Inf 12.4.1a: Impacts of climate change on migratory species